IR & Procedural Workflow

 Similarly, CPT code 36902, involving more complex interventions within dialysis circuits, yields $1,450 in OBL revenue versus $1,100 in hospital revenue, underscoring a consistent trend where OBLs offer higher income potential.
 This trend is further exemplified with CPT code 37222, which involves stent procedures for arteries, generating $4,076 in an OBL compared to $3,500 in a hospital setting.
 Such data suggests that OBLs can offer a more lucrative financial model for certain types of procedures.

 These figures illustrate a broader market trend where OBLs are increasingly becoming attractive venues for both patients and providers due to their ability to deliver cost-effective care with potentially higher reimbursement rates.
-Based on recent trends, it is estimated that this shift could lead to a 15% increase in OBL utilization by 2026, particularly in urban markets where hospital costs are significantly higher.
+Based on recent trends, it is estimated that this shift could lead to a a meaningful increase in OBL utilization by 2026, particularly in urban markets where hospital costs are significantly higher.
 Therefore, IR practices should consider the strategic implications of these financial differentials when planning their service offerings and expansions.

 Clinical Context